Common Vaccine Misperceptions and Concerns Explained

 There are misperceptions about risks and side effects of vaccination, and because there are so many false reports in the media, this section aims to clear up any confusion.

-Common vaccine side effects (cdc.gov) include mild reactions like fever, or swelling or soreness at the injection site.
+Common vaccine side effects include mild reactions like fever, swelling, or soreness at the injection site.
 These reactions indicate that the vaccine is working.
 Very rarely, you might have a serious side effect, such as an allergic reaction.
 Only one in 1 million children vaccinated experience this side effect.
-There is absolutely no sound evidence suggesting that vaccines cause or trigger autism.
-Decades of research around the world prove vaccinations are safe and effective.
+There is no sound evidence suggesting that vaccines cause or trigger autism.
+Decades of research worldwide prove that vaccinations are safe and effective.
 Meanwhile, the effects of an infectious disease can be severe and long-lasting, including brain damage or even death.
 Bottom line: The bigger risk is in delaying a vaccination, because the longer you wait to vaccinate your child, the longer he or she is risking exposure to a serious and potentially life-altering disease.

 Another misperception is that vaccinations are unsafe because they contain thimerosal, an organic form of mercury (also called ethylmercury) that prevents vaccines from being contaminated.
-This form of mercury is completely different from methylmercury, which can damage the nervous system.
-Although thimerosal has been shown to be safe, now all routine childhood vaccines are available in thimerosal-free forms, including the seasonal flu vaccine.
+This form of mercury is entirely different from methylmercury, which can damage the nervous system.
+Although thimerosal has been shown to be safe, all routine childhood vaccines are now available in thimerosal-free formulations, including the seasonal flu vaccine.

 Other helpful resources: